o1-labs/docs2/CONTRIBUTING.md

 ## Pull Requests (PRs)

-Provide a helpful, informative PR title that include the context and page you are updating.
-Each PR must address one issue or feature.

 To provide a fix or update, make a direct contribution.
+We appreciate your contributions!

+- For a simple fix to single page, you can select **EDIT THIS PAGE** at the top of the page to make changes to the file in a web browser.
+In the **Propose changes** section, you can follow the GitHub workflow to submit a pull request.

-If you're not a member or maintainer, fork the repo and then submit a pull request (PR) from your forked repo to the `main` branch.
+- If you're not a member or maintainer, fork the repo and then submit a pull request (PR) from your forked repo to the `main` branch.

+Provide a helpful, informative PR title that includes the context and page you are updating.
+Each PR must address only one issue or feature.

 Start by creating a [draft pull request](https://github.blog/2019-02-14-introducing-draft-pull-requests/).
 Create your draft PR early, even if your work is just beginning or incomplete.
 Your draft PR indicates to the community that you're working on something and provides a space for conversations early in the development process.
 Merging is blocked for `Draft` PRs, so they provide a safe place to experiment and invite comments.

-All pull requests must get code reviewed.
-As the PR submitter, you must address each comment and suggestion in the **Files changed** view during the review process.
+All pull requests must go through the code review process.
+As the PR submitter, you are responsible for addressing each comment and suggestion in the **Files changed** view during the review process.

 - If you are a member of the docs repo, you can merge the approved PR.
 - If your PR is a fork, the code maintainers will merge the approved PR.

-### Continuous Integration (CI)

-The docs output is generated by a CI pipeline which means that we can update the docs site whenever we want, so the [Mina Docs](https://docs.minaprotocol.com/) website always contains the most up-to-date content available.

-During the documentation build process, each PR goes through Vercel CI to test the doc updates and build a preview of your changes.
-Vercel for GitHub automatically deploys and provides preview deployment URLs.
-After the PR status is ready, click **Visit Preview** and navigate to the changed page to see your doc updates.

 ### SnarkyJS Reference

-The zkApp Developers > [SnarkyJS Reference](https://docs.minaprotocol.com/zkapps/snarkyjs-reference) docs are generated content and outside the scope of the Mina Docs repository.
+The zkApp Developers > [SnarkyJS Reference](https://docs.minaprotocol.com/zkapps/snarkyjs-reference) docs are generated content and are outside the scope of the Mina Docs repository.

 Thank you for contributing to the Mina docs.
 It's better together.